MukhtharAzeez/AIFER/README.md

 Run the application which will be listening on port `8080`.
 There are two ways to run the application.

+- Create an .env file in the root and add this

+  MONGO_URI = 'mongodb url'

 - Run the application with the current code

   ```console